List of quality statements

 Statement 6 People with lung cancer, following initial assessment and computed tomography (CT) scan, are offered investigations that give the most information about diagnosis and staging with the least risk of harm.

 Statement 7 People with lung cancer have adequate tissue samples taken in a suitable form to provide a complete pathological diagnosis including tumour typing and sub‑typing, and analysis of predictive markers.

 Statement 9 People with lung cancer are offered assessment for multimodality treatment by a multidisciplinary team comprising all specialist core members.

-Statement 10 People with lung cancer are assessed for radiotherapy with curative intent by a clinical oncologist specialising in thoracic oncology.
+Statement 10 People with non-small-cell lung cancer stage I–III and good performance status who are unable to undergo surgery are assessed for radiotherapy with curative intent by a clinical oncologist specialising in thoracic oncology.